qwertie/ecsharp/lllpg/lllpg-part-1.md

 If you're only interested in the parser generator, please skip this section, because right now I'd like to discuss the fancy technology that LLLPG is built on.
 In fact, you can skip most of the rest of the article and go straight to [part 2][12].

 So here's the deal.
-I designed a language called Enhanced C# which it only now starting to take shape.
-This language is designed to be about 99.7% backward compatible with C#, and the parser is about 93% complete (e.g. LINQ support is missing.)
-There is no EC# compiler yet, but there is a _printer_.
+I designed a language called Enhanced C#.
+It's supposed to be about 99.7% backward compatible with C#, and the parser is about 95% complete (LINQ support is missing, but C# 6 syntax is available.)
+There is no EC# compiler yet, but there is a _printer_; instead you use the parser + LeMP + printer and feed the output to the plain C# compiler.
 With a few lines of code, you can parse a block of EC# code and print it out again:

     using (LNode.PushPrinter(Ecs.EcsNodePrinter.Printer))
     using (ParsingService.PushCurrent(Ecs.Parser.EcsLanguageService.Value))